AI, progress & app workflow

 What to do next

-For "Why private photos needs human judgment in the loop", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "Why private photos needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why private photos needs human judgment in the loop" is whether the reader can avoid changing the plan just because a claim sounded confident with less uncertainty.
+For "Human judgment: private photos", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Human judgment: private photos" when you want app support for that action.
+The useful signal for "Human judgment: private photos" is whether the reader can avoid changing the plan just because a claim sounded confident with less uncertainty.

 Evidence boundary